Singleness, What is it Good For?

-In the midst of the bursting garden of reasons why singleness is in fact good, there are two specific fruits that singleness provides for us that I want to press hard on: singleness as a time for systematically killing sin in our lives and a time for growing a deeper satisfaction in God – a real treasuring of Christ above all things.
+In the midst of the bursting garden of reasons why singleness is in fact good, there are two specific fruits that singleness provides us with that I want to press hard on: (1) singleness as a time for systematically killing sin in our lives, and (2) a time for growing a deeper satisfaction in God – a real treasuring of Christ above all things.

 In his book, Not Yet Married: The Pursuit of Joy in Singleness and Dating, Marshall Segal writes, “We’re so focused on finding love that we get distracted from killing sin” (85).
 In an American church culture that seems to play timid when addressing sin on a personal level, we need to take Segal’s words, read them several times over, and really examine ourselves with soberness.

 Brothers and sisters, have we wasted years of our singleness preoccupied with scanning the horizons for a ship to tether ourselves to not seeing that there are gaping holes in the hull of our own ship that will sink us?
 Have we left weeds unattended to in the garden of our souls?
 Have we given a blind eye to the sin that ravages our lives like a malignant form of cancer?
 Know that indwelling sin makes cancer look like a runny nose in Autumn.
 Do not be deceived, the sin that you leave unattended in your singleness will be the same sin that decimates your marriage.
 Do not throw away your singleness, employ it as God would have you.
 Throw yourself upon Christ and, by his grace and power, put sin to death in your singleness before it puts your future marriage to death.

 The second fruit of singleness is complementary to the first, for the two go hand in hand.
 Our singleness provides us with an opportunity to root out sin and our singleness provides us with an opportunity to deepen the well of our satisfaction and delight in Christ.
 To grow in savoring Christ.